Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- In his last time out on Tuesday, Sept.
-19 against the Miami Marlins, the lefty threw 5 2/3 innings, giving up two earned runs while surrendering six hits.
+- In his last time out on Thursday, the left-hander went four innings against the Philadelphia Phillies, allowing four earned runs while surrendering five hits.

-- In eight games this season, the 30-year-old has a 2.88 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .245 to opposing hitters.
+- The 28-year-old has an ERA of 5.37, with 10.4 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.